-Space Designer 3D vs. Giants of floor planning
+Space Designer 3D vs. Giants of Floor Planning: Full Comparison

-Space Designer is an online architectural space planning.
-The application, made for both professionals and amateurs, lets them virtually inhabit a 3D world of their creation.
+Space Designer is an online architectural space planning application.
+Made for both professionals and amateurs, it lets users virtually inhabit a 3D world of their creation.
 More than a visualization tool, it aims to improve the overall quality of an architectural project.

 In this article, we will compare Space Designer 3D to its direct competitors to define a roadmap of improvements.